 Now it’s time to get to some examples of church website welcome messages.

 Word of Life Christian Fellowship – this is our own home church.
-A video at the top of the page that has different people speaking about what they have found at the church is powerful.
+A video at the top of the page shows what to expect when you visit the church.
+This is helpful for those who have never been there before so that they have an idea of what they will find when they come.
 Notice the video doesn’t begin playing automatically.
 It lets someone click on it and hear the message when they are ready for it.
 You don’t want to be annoying with it, and videos that run on their own with no turn off option can be irritating to people.

 River of Life Church – this is a welcome “letter” (which is really a nice idea!) that gives a short introduction to what to expect and a little of what they offer.
 Pictures are included which gives a more personal look into the church.
 It is on an inside page, but easily found under the “About Us” tab on the navigation.
 Well done!